Matt-from-Produce/brackets/README.md

 We use MongoDB to store data.
 Our data can be summed up in two collections, users and brackets.

-Express server, once I figure that out.
+Node+Express server, once I figure that out.

 React will be the front.
 Shouldn't need Redux for quite some time.